Give Page Feedback

 There are several core tenants that have guided how this product has been built, which should give you a basic understanding of our design philosophy.
 Do you care?
 Probably not . . . however, we think they're worth mentioning anyway!

-1) Flexibility Is Fantastic: This product, like its forbearer (The Terrain Slicing & Dynamic Loading Kit) is based on a system of flexibility, made possible via Unity's built in Component Based system.
+1) Flexibility: This product, like its forbearer (The Terrain Slicing & Dynamic Loading Kit) is based on a system of flexibility, made possible via Unity's built in Component Based system.
 While there are a few core classes that contain a ton of code, we have strived to separate functionality out into individual components that can be interchanged in order to modify functionality.

-2) Defaulting Is Delightful: All components and Scriptable Assets have default implementations which should work across a variety of different project types.
-These 'basic' default implementations are robust and should be all that 90% of users need, however we understand that there are many unique projects out there, and it's impossible to cover every use case.
+2) Providing A Core Foundation: All components and Scriptable Assets have default implementations which should work across a variety of different project types.
+These core implementations are robust and should be all that 90% of users need, however we understand that there are many unique projects out there, and it's impossible to cover every use case.
 As such . . .

-3) Extensibility Is Exciting: If one of the default component/assets doesn't do what you need it to do, extend the base component/asset yourself to create a custom implementation!
+3) Extensibility: If one of the core component/assets doesn't do what you need it to do, extend the base component/asset yourself to create a custom implementation!
 This extensibility is made possible via the component based system, and for assets, the power of Scriptable Assets.
 Note, we will always strive to guide you in creating these custom components, however doing so will still require some basic (or in some cases advanced) knowledge of coding!

 You will find information on creating custom components within the Chapter for the component type, under the name Custom X, where X is the name of the component type.
 For extensible Scriptable Assets, information can be found in the Custom X Sections (where X is the name of the Scriptable Asset) within the Scriptable Assets Chapter.